Business Intelligence vs. Data Analytics: What Is the Difference?

 Understanding Business Intelligence

-Business intelligence (BI) refers to the methods, tools and technologies that companies use to acquire and process data, converting it into meaningful insights.
-The term “business intelligence” also refers to the insights themselves.
-So, one could say “business intelligence” to describe the process of transforming raw sales data into meaningful insights about customer trends.
-One could also use the phrase to describe the insight that customers of a clothing website during a specific season made more purchases when they were offered free expedited shipping than they did when they were offered 20 percent off of an additional item.
+One could say “business intelligence” to describe the process of transforming raw sales data into meaningful insights about customer trends.
+Or one could use the phrase to describe the insight that customers of a clothing website during a specific season made more purchases when they were offered free expedited shipping than they did when they were offered 20% off of an additional item.

-BI tends to include tools like dashboards and data mining technology.
-Business intelligence also includes the use of data analytics, which clarifies part of the answer to the earlier question of whether or not there is a difference when it comes to business intelligence vs. data analytics.
-It’s important to note that data analytics can be used outside of a BI process, such as in education or the government.
+When it comes to business intelligence vs. data analytics, it’s important to note that data analytics can be used outside of a BI process, such as in education or the government.
 But when it comes to the relationship between BI and data analytics, BI is understood to include the process of data analytics.

 The Four Types of Data Analytics